 Suppose you were new in network administration and security monitoring and ask the people who do this works.
-In that case, they might suggest and brought you the Nmap as your best and starter pack monitoring and a scanning tool for its all-around and convenient usability.
+In that case, they might suggest and bring you the Nmap as your best starter pack monitoring and scanning tool for its all-around and convenient usability.

 The Nmap or Network Mapping is a free monitoring tool or open-source network scanner that can detect services, open ports, and even security risks.
 It can also detect and scan the operating system (OS) by just scanning the networks.
 It will show and report the IP addresses or packets of all the units or computers in a said network, and custom scanning is one of the choices that provide more information and detailed results.